50chickens/Asionyx/src/FEATURES.md

     - Removes reliance on `TEST_*` environment variables — tests must not rely on any container env vars except `API_KEY` for authentication.
     - Integration tests were reorganized to share a single test-wide container lifecycle and a shared `HttpClient` across endpoint-focused test classes (e.g., Info/Status/Systemd/Packages/Filesystem/PackageUpload tests).

   ---

   ## Orchestrator / Packaging / Runtime

   - `build-test-and-deploy.ps1` (orchestrator) publishes the required projects to `src/publish` (e.g., `deployment`, `systemd`, `helloworld`) and then builds the Docker image (`asionyx/deployment:local`) from the published output.
+  - The orchestrator collects code coverage for all test projects and prints a human-readable summary to the console after tests run.
+It also generates HTML and text coverage reports using ReportGenerator.
+  - The orchestrator ensures the ReportGenerator tool is installed as a local tool and uses it for coverage reporting.
+  - Console-only diagnostics: No diagnostics or log files are written in the container; this is enforced in both the orchestrator and service code.
   - Important: the orchestrator builds the image only — it does NOT start containers nor inject API keys or other test environment settings into test processes.
 Container lifecycle and API key injection are handled by the integration test harness.
   - After integration tests complete the orchestrator ensures cleanup: it removes the built Docker image (if present) and deletes the publish folder.
   - Build policy: the image must not perform `dotnet restore`/`dotnet build` inside the image; all publishing is done outside and the Dockerfile copies published output into the runtime image.